JHU-PL-Lab/www-pl/lectures/java-principles.md

     <pre>Let p1 : Point = aPoint In let p2 : Point = aColorPoint In p2.magnitude p1 {}</pre>

     would result in an attempt to look up p1's color, a runtime error.
-Note we are abusing our encoding here by passing <tt>p1</tt> to <tt>p2</tt>, that is why the encoding in fact works.
+Note we are abusing our encoding here by passing <tt>p1</tt> to <tt>p2</tt>.
 *   Solution: pre-package the `self` into objects when created so self need not be passed in at each message send and it won't show up in object types.

     <pre>Let point = .. point object as in book...
 In